 The TSO and IP should agree the ownership and demarcation points of the interconnection equipment.
-In particular, they need to consider who will own TSO specified assets (some items can be owned by the IP, but all TSO specified assets must be designed, constructed, operated, maintained and tested in accordance with the TSO's standards).
+In particular, they need to consider who will own TSO specified assets (noting that regardless of ownership, all TSO specified assets should be designed, constructed, operated, maintained and tested in accordance with the TSO's standards).